 The College recognises that planning for the management of a critical incident is essential to enable the College and its staff to meet the duty of care owed to its students.

-This Critical incident policy and procedures should be read in conjunction with the Emergency management plan.
+This Critical Incident Policy and Procedure should be read in conjunction with the Emergency management plan.

 2. SCOPE

 This policy and procedures apply to critical incidents relating to the College's students.

 3. POLICY